deepsm007/tools/rh-pre-commit/README.md

 python3 -m rh_pre_commit.multi --hook-type commit-msg install --force --path ~/
 ```

 And you should be all set!
 There is a [section below](#testing-the-installation)
 that has steps for confirming everything's working as expected.

 **Rh-multi-pre-commit considerations:**

 In the context of `rh-pre-commit` we consider global configuration items those that
 affect the behavior of all repositories.
 Local refers to configuration that affects
 a single repository.
 This follows the `git config` convention, where the `--global`
 flag is used to set values that affect all repositories.

 `rh-multi-pre-commit` builds on [pre-commit.com](https://pre-commit.com/)'s
 pre-commit framework to support a global config file in addition to hooks
 defined in a project's local `.pre-commit-config.yaml`.
 Running local hooks
-is disabled by default to avoid accidently executing a malicious hook but
+is disabled by default to avoid accidently executing a malicious hook, but
 it can be turned on per-repo or for all repos.

-**NOTE:** If you don't want to support multiple pre-commit hooks per project
+**Note:** If you don't want to support multiple pre-commit hooks per project
 (the default), `rh-pre-commit` can be enabled instead.
 To do this, simply
 replace `rh_pre_commit.multi` with `rh_pre_commit` in the steps above.

-**Warning:** If you are using `rh-multi-pre-commit` with `rh-pre-commit.enableLocalConfig = true`,
+**Warning:** If you are using `rh-multi-pre-commit` with
-make sure you trust the hooks defined in the repo's `.pre-commit-config.yaml`.
-It is disabled by
+`rh-pre-commit.enableLocalConfig = true`, in your git config, make sure you
+trust the hooks defined in the repo's `.pre-commit-config.yaml`.
+It is disabled
-default to avoid executing a malicious hook.
+by default to avoid executing a malicious hook.

 **To enable running hooks defined in a repo's .pre-commit-config.yaml**